 A summary of terms used at English folk and ceilidh dances

 The top of the set is always nearest the music (the band or other source of sound!).
 In a longways set the men will have their left shoulders towards the top, the ladies their right.
 Sometimes a caller will deem the top to be elsewhere so that sets can fit into the room better - typically when sets can fit better across the hall.
-In these cases the top should still be defined so that the men's left shoulders are to the top!
+In these cases the top should still be defined so that the men's left shoulders are towards the top.

 longways.jpg (27476 bytes) Longways sets can be for four couples (as shown) or for any number of couples from 3 to 8.